nmsalama007/DataDoodles/README.md

 **WATCH IT** · *Cairo, Egypt*
 **May 2023 - Present**

-- Led analysis of user behavior, increasing viewer engagement by 33%.
+- Spearheaded the in-depth analysis of user behavior and platform performance, resulting in a 33% increase in viewer engagement through optimized content delivery.
-- Improved KPI tracking accuracy by 30%, empowering teams with insights.
+- Successfully developed and maintained reports and dashboards, improving the accuracy of KPIs tracking empowering cross-functional teams with actionable insight
-- Boosted content popularity by 15% through viewership analysis.
+- Boosted content performance by conducting detailed viewership analysis and demographic studies, contributing to a 15% increase in content popularity across key demographics.
+- Enhanced data accuracy and reliability by implementing rigorous data validation processes, reducing reporting errors in collaboration with the app development team.
+- Delivered comprehensive presentations and data visualizations, enabling faster decision-making for both technical and non-technical stakeholders, directly impacting business strategy.
-- Collaborated on marketing campaigns, leading to a 71% increase in subscription conversions.
+- Resulted in a 71% increase in conversions by enhancing the user journey.
+- Conducted competitive intelligence and market research, providing insights that directly influenced the development of new market entry strategies, which contributed to a 25% growth in audience reach.

 ## 🧑‍🔬 Research Assistant
 **Ain Shams Center of Genetic Engineering and Biotechnology**
 **Dec 2020 - Jan 2023**

-- Analyzed genetic and proteomic data, supporting research and publications.
+- Conducted comprehensive analysis of biological genetic and proteomic data using advanced bioinformatics techniques, uncovering critical patterns Completed in-depth literature reviews, synthesizing key research findings to support two published papers and a book chapter in prominent scientific journals.
-- Contributed to identifying new therapeutic targets.
+- Analyzed proteomic data to explore the influence of effector proteins in fungal interactions, which resulted in identifying new potential targets for therapeutic interventions.

 ## 👨‍🏫 Trainer Assistant
 **In-Silico Drug Design Course**